William Adlington Cadbury

 William Adlington Cadbury (17 February 1867 – 8 July 1957), was an English businessman affiliated with his family company, Cadbury, which his grandfather, John Cadbury had founded.
-He was Lord Mayor of Birmingham in 1919-1921.
+He was Lord Mayor of Birmingham from 1919 to 1921.

 He was born in Edgbaston and educated at Quaker schools.
 He began working at Cadbury in 1887.
 In 1905, he commissioned the first Cadbury logo.
 In 1921, the Cadbury script logo was introduced, based on William Cadbury's signature.

-Family

-He married Emmeline H. Wilson in 1902 and they had six children: Hannah (1903), John (1905), Alan (1907), Constance (1910), Richard (1911) and Brandon (1915).

-Death

-He died at Bromsgrove, Worcestershire, aged 90.
+Wealthy, but plain-living, he subsidized The West African Mail newspaper publication written by E. D. Morel. (see p.
+213 of King Leopold’s Ghost by Adam Hochschild).

+He met his future wife Emmeline Hannah Wilson in 1889 when she was six years old.
+She was the daughter of his stepmother's brother.

+Three years later, after exchanging letters and gifts, he resolved to ask her father for her hand in marriage once she turned eighteen.
+She was nine years old.
+He was twenty five.
+They married in 1902 after she completed finishing school.